-Although my plan is to take more action – to clearly establish personal boundaries, values, and to explore more personal interests and talents.
-Then t0 find ways to implement those things so that I can positively impact not only my life but the lives of others.
+My plan is to take more action and to clearly establish personal boundaries, values, and to explore more personal interests and talents.
+Then to find ways to implement those things so that I can positively impact not only my life but the lives of others.

 What’s your Ikigai?
 Or as the Nicoyans say, “Plan de Vida.”